SALib/SALib/README.md

 ...etc.
 ```

 If the parameters are to be sampled with normal distributions, the lines in the parameter file should read (name, mean, standard deviation).
 None of the three methods uses normal sampling, but it is included for other user-defined applications.
-Note that lines beginning with `#` will be treated as comments and ignored (thanks to [Dan Hyams](https://github.com/dhyams)).
+Note that lines beginning with `#` will be treated as comments and ignored.

 There are two ways to run the library: as a decoupled process from the command line, or from a Python script.

-### Command-Line Interface
+#### Command-Line Interface

 For most applications, it will be helpful to run three separate processes: sampling, evaluation, and analysis.
 This approach is strongly recommended for users whose applications do not require modifications to the sampling/analysis routines.
 Steps: